gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 The Professional Cloud Developer exam covers a large, possibly unbounded, amount of content.
 These notes were built to cover every topic Google has suggested can be on the exam.

-The notes have a grey background, and each correspond to one of the ninity-one dot-points in the official [GCP Professional Cloud Developer Study Guide](https://cloud.google.com/certification/guides/cloud-developer).
+The notes have a grey background, and each corresponds to one of the nineity-one dot-points in the official [GCP Professional Cloud Developer Study Guide](https://cloud.google.com/certification/guides/cloud-developer).
 All outbound links refer to Google Cloud documentation.

 Everything's been sourced from [A Cloud Guru](https://acloudguru.com/), [Google Cloud Training on Coursera](https://www.coursera.org/learn/gcp-fundamentals) or the [Google Cloud Docs](https://cloud.google.com/docs) themselves.